mspnp/cloud-design-patterns/docs/event-sourcing.md

 - When it's vital to minimize or completely avoid the occurrence of conflicting updates to data.

-- When you want to record events that occur, and be able to replay them to restore or roll back the state of a system, <<RBC: is roll back really all that different than restore that we need to list both?>> or simply as a history and audit log.
+- When you want to record events that occur, and be able to replay them to restore the state of a system, roll back changes, or keep a history and audit log.
 For example, when a task involves multiple steps you might need to execute actions to revert updates and then replay some steps to bring the data back into a consistent state.

 - When using events is a natural feature of the operation of the application, and requires little additional development or implementation effort.